I had never heard of Glossika before writing this review but was immediately intrigued by what they have to offer.

 This hinted to me that the product was a bit hastily put together and, apart from the audio sessions; the other sections really lacked care and thought.

 Glossika does acknowledge this to a certain extent as when you are listening to the audios you can flag mistranslations and incorrect sentences.
+As Glossika recently went through a re-design of their platform, I imagine that with time these errors will be fixed.

 Using Glossika on my phone was mostly okay but I was a bit surprised that it apparently only took three sentences to determine what level I should be placed at.